jessebmiller/cyphernoided2600/cyphernoided2600.md

 Write that on your character sheet.

 GM, give the cyberware a rank based on your subjective feeling of its power level.
+This is your way to control the power level and danger of cybernetics in your game.
+It's quite dangerous at 7 ranks and cascades out of control at around 13 ranks.

 PC, write that on your character sheet.

 Cyberware can't be removed.
-It can only be replaced with cyberware of a higher rank.
+It can only be replaced with cyberware of a higher rank (which also replaces its quirks and malfunctions).

-After you install cyberware or do something reckless with your cyberware roll a pool of d6es equal to the total of your cyberware ranks:
+When you use your cyberware
+roll a pool of d6es equal to the total of your cyberware ranks and total the top 3:
 7+  You are jackamp sick until 2 failed rolls.
-10+ GM, add a troublesome quirk to description, write it down.
+10+ GM, add a troublesome quirk to its description, write it down.
-14+ GM, add a serious malfunction to description, write it down.
+14+ GM, add a serious malfunction to its description, write it down.
-18  Your cyberware kills you on your third failed roll.
+18  Your cyberware kills you on your third failed resolution roll.

-FALLOUT
+**FALLOUT**

 You will burn out.
-You will grind yourself to death against them.
+You'll grind yourself to death against them.
-You have no other options thoug, they've taken all of those away.
+You have no other options tho, they've taken all of those away.

 The **Fallout Pool** is a pool of dice that never empties and represents the accumulated danger accruing from your struggle against power.